 Most practical surfaces have mixed reflection, which is a mixture of diffuse reflection and mirror reflection in the surface, mostly with the surface reflection partly blurred by texture.

-A particular kind of reflection is retroreflection, where the surface preferentially shows an image of the part of space around the observer.
-Retroreflection may be mixed with other kind of reflection.
+A particular kind of reflection is retroreflection, where most of the light is reflected back to the observer.